CshlSiepelLab/DENR/README.md

 ## Overview
-The DENR method performs annotation based transcript level quantification on nascent RNA sequencing data.
-Although it was developed on PRO-seq data it should be generally applicable to any nascent sequencing dataset which has been processed such that each read is represented as a single count representing the 3' end of the trancript being synthesized.
+DENR performs annotation based transcript level quantification on nascent RNA sequencing data.
+Although it was developed on PRO-seq data it should be generally applicable to any nascent sequencing dataset which has been processed such that each read is represented as a single count representing the 3' end of the transcript being synthesized.
 For a pipeline to process PRO-seq data in this manner see the Danko Lab's PRO-seq 2.0 pipeline [here](https://github.com/Danko-Lab/proseq2.0).

 ## Application tutorial

 For details on running the DENR method please see the Introduction vignette.
-It can be built locally or viewed online [here](https://rpubs.com/ndukler/DENRIntro).
+It can be built locally or viewed online [here](https://rpubs.com/ndukler/622610).

 ## Methodology
 The DENR method explains the observed polymerase density as a weighted mixture of the underlying transcript annotations.
-The algorithm is outlined as follows ("*" steps are optional):
+The algorithm is outlined as follows ("\*" steps are optional):

 1. Construct a unique set of transcript models from annotations